 End your skin care routine with your favourite facial oil.
 I absolutely recommend using tsubaki oil.
 It’s a lightweight oil, so it doesn’t feel heavy on skin at all.

 You can go for any lightweight facial oil that suits your skin and doesn’t clog the pores.

-Japanese Beauty Secrets For Hair And Body Care
+Japanese Beauty Tips For Hair And Body Care

 Improving Diet, making it protein-rich and balanced makes a huge difference.
 Long hot baths and pampering your hair and body with the goodness of oils will give them a lustrous and relaxing effect.